CEFR Levels: What They Are and How to Test Yourself

 CEFR levels: what are they?
 And do they matter?

-In the language-learning community, we often hear other learners throw around certain terms when they’re talking about their level in a language.
+We often hear other learners in the language-learning community throw around certain terms when they’re talking about their level in a language.

 The Common European Framework of Reference for Languages, often referred to as CEFR or CEFRL, is an international standard for working out your ability within a language.
 It was established by the Council of Europe and aims to validate language ability.